 For an introduction, please feel free to use the first paragraph of the “short version” below.
 We are also happy to provide a custom introduction if you would like certain details highlighted for your attendees.

-Patrick Schwerdtfeger is a leading authority on technology trends including big data, artificial intelligence and the social media revolution.
+Patrick Schwerdtfeger is a business futurist specializing in technology trends including artificial intelligence, Fintech, blockchain and social media.
 He has lectured at numerous academic institutions including Purdue and Stanford Universities, and is a regular speaker for Bloomberg TV.
 Patrick is the founder of Trend Mastery Inc. and host of the Strategic Business Insights video blog (with over 20,000 subscribers and four million views on YouTube).
 He has spoken about business trends, technology and digital marketing at hundreds of conferences in dozens of cities around the world.

 Patrick discussed Learned Intuition at the TEDx Sacramento event in 2012.